teachers-at-qhayiya-say-they-fear-poisoning

 Download PDF

-Qhayiya Primary School, located in Bathurst, Eastern Cape, has banned informal food vendors from selling their food in school premises.
+Qhayiya Primary School, located in Bathurst, Eastern Cape, has banned informal food vendors from selling their food on the school premises.

-On 19 January 2025 the school received a letter from the Department of Education, the letter warned parents and learners about the dangers of buying food from spaza shops and from street vendors.
-In the Ndlambe Municipality area, there were a number of allegedly food poisoning incidents, children getting sick and others ultimately dying, allegedly after purchasing food from the local Spaza Shops and street Vendors.
+On 19 January 2025, the school received a letter from the Department of Education.
+The letter was a warning to parents and learners about the dangers of buying food from spaza shops and street vendors.
+In the Ndlambe Municipality area, there were several alleged food poisoning incidents.
+Several children allegedly got sick after buying food from the local spaza shops, and street vendors.
+Others reportedly ultimately died as a result.

-The Principal of Qhayiya Primary School, Nontombi Funde told the parents that they must check anything the children eat to see if it’s not expired or contaminated, this is to prevent them from getting sick or even dying.
-The principal who is also a resident in Bathurst, called the street vendors that operates at Qhayiya Primary School and explained to them that the school will not allow them to sell their food at school anymore.
-She said, this is because their goods are suspected to be the reason behind learners getting sick and sometimes dying.
+The principal, also a resident of Bathurst, called the street vendors that operate at school to a meeting.
+She explained to them that the school would not allow them to sell at the school anymore.
+Funde said their goods were suspected to be the reason behind learners getting sick and sometimes dying.

-Lulama Mafumana, a community member and a parent to a seven-year-old says, she fears for her child, she says she would always give her child money to carry to school together with a lunch box.
+Lulama Mafumana, a community member and a parent to a seven-year-old, said she fears for her child.
+Mafumana said she would always give her child money to carry to school together with a lunch box.

-It’s sad that the government isn’t doing enough to keep food safe and because of this, many people are losing their livelihoods.
-The community needs to find ways to ensure food safety so that everyone is protected, even big supermarkets need to be monitored.
-The women who sell food at schools have been selling for years, it’s truly unfair that they’re being blamed and punished for these recent food poison incidents.
+The women who sell food at schools have been doing so for years, it’s unfair that they’re being blamed and punished for these recent food poisoning incidents.
 The government should investigate the problem and bring back food inspectors to keep everyone in the communities safe.

 This article was submitted on 20 January 2025.
 You may republish this article, so long as you credit the authors and Karibu!
 Online (www.Karibu.org.za), and do not change the text.
 Please include a link back to the original article.